What are the Advantages of Dedicated Google Ads Landing Pages?

 Why is the homepage the biggest flop as a landing page?

-If the Internet user has to “work” to find the information advertised in your PPC advertisement, Google is not going to look favorably on your campaign and your website’s quality score will drop.
+If the Internet user has to “work” to find the information advertised in your Google advertisement, Google is not going to look favorably on your campaign and your website’s quality score will drop.
 If your quality score drops, PPC advertising becomes more expensive.

 Essentially, what this means is that your landing page will only receive traffic from one particular PPC advertisement.
 Your landing page will not be optimized to appear in natural search listings.
-In this way, all the traffic which is driven to that particular landing page will be traffic that you know has come from one specific PPC advertisement, deliberately crafted for the purpose.
+In this way, all the traffic which is driven to that particular landing page will be traffic that you know has come from one specific Google Ads advertisement, deliberately crafted for the purpose.

-Separating your paid search advertisements, so that your target audience lands on specially-created PPC landing pages, also means that you will be able to use Google Analytics to easily track the behavior of your potential customers all the way along the conversion funnel.
+Separating your paid search advertisements, so that your target audience lands on specially-created Google Ads landing pages, also means that you will be able to use Google Analytics to easily track the behavior of your potential customers all the way along the conversion funnel.
 This means that life is made that much easier in general when it comes to making the right pay per click optimization decisions.

 You can be certain that all the data you are analyzing is coming directly from your paid search campaign (and not organic search results) and you will know exactly which paid search advertisements are driving the paid search traffic to your site.